 Exchange 2013 to Exchange 2016 Migration (Part 7)

-Exchange/Office 365 migrations are quite easy with professional tools like Kernel Migrator for Exchange.
+Exchange/Office 365 migrations are quite easy with professional tools like Exchange Migrator.
 This tool helps to manage mailbox and public folder migrations involving different Exchange versions and deployment types.
 Also, this tool helps with all tasks starting from the pre-migration analysis to the preparation of reports after the migration.

 In this part of the blog, we are going to migrate email relaying receive connectors and other devices/applications to Exchange 2016 and uninstall the old Exchange Server.